reboottime/Angular-Playbook/README.md

 # Essentials of Creating an Angular SPA Application

-I was hired, so I've organized this repository to chronicle my Angular learning journey for future reference.
+I was hired, so I've organized this repository to chronicle my Angular journey for future reference.

 ## Roadmap